jeffwilcox/jeffwilcox.blog/_posts/2013-08-18-mongodb-on-azure-linux-via-cli.md

 ![The various Windows Azure infrastructure services deployed for my MongoDB replica set.]({{ site.cdn }}mongo/DeployedServices.png =700x200 "The various Windows Azure infrastructure services deployed for my MongoDB replica set.")

 # Resources

+While preparing the post, I've found all of these resources very helpful.
+Maybe you will, too.

 ## From 10Gen/MongoDB